ArchiveBox/ArchiveBox/README.md

 **4. (Optional) Schedule it to run every day**

 You can import links from any local file path or feed url by changing the second argument to `archive.py`.
-Bookmark Archiver will ignore links that are imported multiple times, it will keep the earliest version that it's seen.
+ArchiveBox will ignore links that are imported multiple times, it will keep the earliest version that it's seen.
 This means you can add multiple cron jobs to pull links from several different feeds or files each day, it will keep the index up-to-date without duplicate links.